TF-IDF: Term Frequency-Inverse Document Frequency for Text Representation

 You've counted words.
 You've explored term frequency variants that weight those counts.
 Now comes the crucial insight: a word's importance depends not just on how often it appears in a document, but on how rare it is across the corpus.
 The word "the" might appear 50 times in a document, but it tells you nothing because it appears in every document.
 The word "transformer" appearing just twice might be highly informative if it's rare elsewhere.

 TF-IDF, short for Term Frequency-Inverse Document Frequency, combines these two signals into a single score.
 It's one of the most successful text representations in information retrieval, powering search engines and document similarity systems for decades.
-The formula is elegant: multiply how often a term appears in a document by how rare it is across the corpus.
+The formula is simple: multiply how often a term appears in a document by how rare it is across the corpus.
 Common words get downweighted; distinctive words get boosted.

 This chapter brings together everything from the previous chapters on term frequency and inverse document frequency.
 You'll learn the exact TF-IDF formula and its variants, implement it from scratch, understand normalization options, and master scikit-learn's TfidfVectorizer.
 By the end, you'll know when TF-IDF works, when it fails, and how its successor BM25 addresses some of its limitations.